Robbbo-T/Ampel360XWLRGA/FTC_27-00-00-00-000 – ATA_27-Flight-Controls.md

     style Electrohydrostatic_Actuator_System fill:#bbf,stroke:#333,stroke-width:2px;
 ```

-Diagram Explanation
+### Diagram Explanation

-	1. Traditional Hydraulic System (Pink Subgraph)
+#### 1. Traditional Hydraulic System (Pink Subgraph)
-      •   Engine or Electric Pump: Drives hydraulic fluid into the system.
+- **Engine or Electric Pump:** Drives hydraulic fluid into the system.
-      •   Reservoir: Stores the fluid, ensuring adequate supply.
+- **Reservoir:** Stores the fluid, ensuring adequate supply.
-      •   Filter: Removes contaminants before fluid enters the main lines.
+- **Filter:** Removes contaminants before fluid enters the main lines.
-      •   Pressure Lines: Transport pressurized fluid to valves and actuators.
+- **Pressure Lines:** Transport pressurized fluid to valves and actuators.
-      •   Valves: Direct fluid flow and control actuator movement.
+- **Valves:** Direct fluid flow and control actuator movement.
-      •   Actuators: Convert fluid pressure into mechanical force (e.g., for flight control surfaces, landing gear).
+- **Actuators:** Convert fluid pressure into mechanical force (e.g., for flight control surfaces, landing gear).
-      •   Return Lines: Carry fluid back to the reservoir for recirculation.
+- **Return Lines:** Carry fluid back to the reservoir for recirculation.

-	2. Electrohydrostatic Actuator System (Blue Subgraph)
+#### 2. Electrohydrostatic Actuator System (Blue Subgraph)
-      •   Electric Motor: Provides power locally rather than relying on long hydraulic lines.
+- **Electric Motor:** Provides power locally rather than relying on long hydraulic lines.
-      •   Mini Hydraulic Pump: Pressurizes fluid on-demand within a localized loop.
+- **Mini Hydraulic Pump:** Pressurizes fluid on-demand within a localized loop.
-      •   Local Reservoir: Maintains fluid supply solely for the EHA.
+- **Local Reservoir:** Maintains fluid supply solely for the EHA.
-      •   Actuator Cylinder: Converts the pressurized fluid’s energy into mechanical motion—similar to a traditional actuator, but self-contained.
+- **Actuator Cylinder:** Converts the pressurized fluid’s energy into mechanical motion—similar to a traditional actuator, but self-contained.

-By comparing the two subgraphs, you can see how EHAs reduce extensive hydraulic plumbing by integrating pumps, reservoirs, and actuators into localized modules.
+By comparing the two subgraphs, you can see how **EHAs** reduce extensive hydraulic plumbing by integrating pumps, reservoirs, and actuators into localized modules.
 This simplifies maintenance and can improve reliability for certain aircraft applications, particularly in “more electric aircraft” architectures.

 ### **27.240 Autonomous Flight Control Algorithms**